-Over 50 years working with the wine industry, the IWSC has refined its judging processes to reflect the changing industry landscape.
-Today, the competition not only recognises excellence in wines, but also individuals, with awards such as Wine Communicator of the Year and Outstanding Achievement in the Scotch Whisky Industry.
+Over 50 years working with the drinks industry, the IWSC has refined its judging processes to reflect the changing industry landscape.
+Today, the competition not only recognises excellence in wines and spirits, but also individuals, with awards such as Wine Communicator of the Year and Outstanding Achievement in the Scotch Whisky Industry.

 How do the awards work?